North Carolina Tar Heels men's lacrosse: Former players in Major League Lacrosse (MLL)

 Major League Lacrosse (MLL) currently has eight teams.
 The 2013 season starts at the end of April and ends in August.
 There are four former UNC players who played for MLL teams in the 2012 season.
 Billy Bitter (attack, UNC '11) and Ryan Flanagan (defenseman, UNC '11) played for the Charlotte Hounds in the 2012 season.
 Flanagan is currently on the Charlotte Hounds roster for the 2013 season.
 Ben Hunt (midfielder, UNC '09) and Tim Kaiser (defenseman, UNC '08) play for the Chesapeake Bayhawks.

 Only seniors with expiring eligibility are eligible to be drafted by MLL teams in the annual January drafts.
-After the NCAA season is complete on Memorial Day, the MLL will allow all undrafted seniors who completed their eligibility to register for a player pool, giving MLL teams an opportunity to select the undrafted players for one week.
+After the NCAA season is completed on Memorial Day, the MLL will allow all undrafted seniors who completed their eligibility to register for a player pool, giving MLL teams an opportunity to select the undrafted players for one week.
 The Ohio Machine selected current senior Marcus Holman in the second round of the last MLL draft.